Everything You Need to Know About Co-op Programs as an International Student

 If you want to learn more about co-op programs, check out the website for Co-operative Education and Work-Integrated Learning and their co-operative education information page.

-The next step you should take is to check out more information on and requirements for co-op programs at your future school!
+The next step you should take is to explore schools and programs you’re interested in to learn more about requirements for co-op programs.
 Many schools will have articles and information about co-op programs, such as the University of Waterloo's Guide to Co-op and How to Make the Most of it.
+Still not sure if co-op is for you?
+Try chatting with students who are in a co-op program to get a sense of how it’s going for them.

 Good luck with your decision!